rmbolger/Posh-ACME/docs/Plugins/HurricaneElectric.md

 This plugin works against [Hurricane Electric DNS](https://dns.he.net/).
 It is assumed that you have already setup an account and created the DNS zone(s) you will be working against.

+!!! note
-*NOTE: Hurricane Electric can be configured as a secondary to your primary zones hosted elsewhere.
+    Hurricane Electric can be configured as a secondary to your primary zones hosted elsewhere.
 This plugin will not work for secondary zones.
-You must use a plugin that is able to modify the primary nameservers.*
+You must use a plugin that is able to modify the primary nameservers.

 ## Setup